0x111/http-server/README.md

 Attention: This is a work in progress.

+A simple zero-configuration and zero-dependency webserver.
+I present you [nhttp](https://nhttp.org) You do not need to install any packages except of downloading one binary and using it right away! nhttp uses the internal net/http for serving the files.
+Other than that, we rely on 3rd party implementations for compressions.
-A simple zero-dependency webserver.
-I present you [nhttp](https://nhttp.org) You can use this, to serve static files also wasm binaries with the correct mime type or use it for testing as a simple web server.
+You can use this, to serve static files also wasm binaries with the correct mime type or use it for testing as a simple web server.
 There is a lack of support for serving the correct mime type for WASM binaries. (at the time of writing of this README, for example nodejs http-server does not serve wasm binaries correctly)